Support Us

 Your Invite to Our Foundation Gathering

-The Stove is getting itself properly organised for the future and needs your help to do this – we’re asking folk who are interested in the arts in D+G to join us for an informal evening to let us know how we are doing so far and what we could be doing better in the future.
-After we have all agreed a way forward everyone will be offered membership of The Stove (free).
+The Stove is organising itself properly for the future and needs your help to do this – we’re inviting people interested in the arts in Dumfries and Galloway to join us for an informal evening to share their thoughts on our performance so far and how we can improve in the future.
+After agreeing on a way forward, everyone will be offered free membership of The Stove.

-We believe The Stove can make a genuine contribution to the future of our region – for both the creative sector and the wider population.
+We believe The Stove can make a genuine contribution to the future of our region – benefiting both the creative sector and the wider population.

 The Stove is two things:

-• You’d like to see a place in the centre of Dumfries where you can meet other creative folk, get info about what is going on locally and further afield.
+• You’d like to see a place in the centre of Dumfries where you can meet other creative individuals, get information about what is going on locally and further afield.

 • You’d like to be able to hire affordable space to hold workshops/events.

-• You’d like to show/present/gig in a space dedicated to multi-disciplinary contemporary arts.
+• You’d like to present or perform in a space dedicated to multi-disciplinary contemporary arts.

 • You’d like to rent a small serviced space in the centre of Dumfries.

-• You’re interested in being part of the artist team to work on a series of commissions integrated into the building
+• You’re interested in joining the artist team to work on a series of commissions that will be integrated into the building.

-• You want to know about progress with the building (we aim to have completed the necessary building work by the end of 2013 btw)
+• You want to know about the progress with the building (we aim to have completed the necessary building work by the end of 2023).

 • Collaborating with other artists as part of teams to take on large commissions.

-• Bringing forward new ideas for projects/initiatives that need an ‘organisation’ to carry them forward (NB – one of The Stove rules is ‘if you have an idea you need to be prepared to do it yourself’).
+• Bringing forward new ideas for projects/initiatives that require an ‘organisation’ to carry them forward.
+Note: One of The Stove’s rules is, ‘If you have an idea, you need to be prepared to implement it yourself.’

-• If you are an organisation yourself and are looking to collaborate and share resources/expertise
+• Joining forces if you represent an organisation and are looking to collaborate and share resources/expertise.

-• Learning new skills by taking part in Stove projects
+• Learning new skills by participating in Stove projects.

-The aim is find a creative solution that works for all of us to set up The Stove as the best thing it can be.
-By attending you will be offered the chance to build yourself into the Stove network from the beginning of this exciting new phase of the venture.
+The aim is to find a creative solution that works for all of us to set up The Stove as the best thing it can be.
+By attending, you will have the opportunity to integrate yourself into the Stove network from the beginning of this exciting new phase of the venture.

 You do not need any expertise of any kind to take part – just enthusiasm and an open mind and heart.

-Informal workshop led by Andrew Lyon till 7.30, refreshments and chat after
+Informal workshop led by Andrew Lyon until 7:30 PM, with refreshments and chat afterwards.

 Skip to content